-11 Suprabha Seshan is an 'ecosystem gardener', ecologist and educator, who for many years has helped to run the internationally renowned Gurukula Botanical Sanctuary in Kerala, India, winning the Whitley Prize in 2006.
+11 Suprabha Seshan is an 'ecosystem gardener', ecologist, educator and writer, who for many years has helped to run the internationally renowned Gurukula Botanical Sanctuary in Kerala, India, winning the Whitley Prize in 2006.
 She was a Rishi Valley, Valley School and Brockwood student.